-COMING UP LIVE Mayor John Tory speaks as city officials discuss how to deal with fentanyl
+Breaking Peter Brooks sentenced to life after seniors home murder

 Marketsquare features local listings and deals from CBC partners

-- How the NDP leadership race will unfold in 2017
+- Who's backing whom in the Conservative leadership race

+- Retrial begins for man accused of killing teen Candace Derksen over 30 years ago

+- 'Secret order' authorizing RCMP's covert Cold War wiretapping program released after 65 years

 - Black people 3 times more likely to be street checked in Halifax, police say